mmmmaja/starfishDetection/reports/README.md

 s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests. s194242 did work of the profiling, logging and the evaluate scripts.

+We have used ChatGPT to help debug our code.
+Additionally, we used GitHub Copilot to help write some of our code